-Any comparable business or use not included in or excluded from any other district described herein.
+Any comparable use not included in or excluded from any other district described herein.

 - (2) Conflict.
 In the event of conflict between the uses listed in the Land Use Matrix and those listed in Subsection (1), the uses listed in this subsection shall be deemed those authorized in the district. - (b) Maximum height, minimum area and setback requirements: - (1) Non-residential uses. - (i) Height.
-35 feet. - (ii) Front building setback.
-25 feet. - (iii) Side building setback.
-No side building setback is required except that where a side line of a lot in this district abuts upon the side line of a lot in a "R" or "B-1" zone, a side building setback of not less than six feet shall be provided. - (iv) Rear building setback.
-20 feet. - (v) Residential setback.
-Effective November 8, 2006, where a non-residential building abuts a one or two family use or zoning district, the setback from the one or two family property line shall be at least 20 feet plus one foot for each foot of building height over 20 feet. - (vi) Width of lot.
-The minimum width of a lot shall be 40 feet, provided that where a lot has less width than required and such lot was in separate ownership prior to February 4, 1984, this requirement will not prohibit the construction of a use enumerated in this district. - (vii) Corner lots.
-A minimum 25-foot front yard and side building setback adjacent to streets shall be required on all corner lots.
-A canopy at least six feet in height, attached to the main building, may be built within 15 feet of the street line so long as such construction is not supported by columns which will obstruct the vision of vehicles driving upon adjacent streets. - (viii) Parking.
-See Section 5.1. for permitted uses parking. - (2) One family dwellings. - (i) Height.
-35 feet.
+75 f eet. - (ii) Front building setback.
+No building setback required. - (iii) Width of lot.
+60 feet.
+Where a lot has less width than required and such lot was in separate ownership prior to February 4, 1984, this requirement will not prohibit the construction of a use enumerated in this district. - (iv) Corner lots.
+No setback from a street is required. - (v) Side building setback.
+No side building setback is required except that where a side lot line of a lot in this district abuts upon the side line of a lot in a "R" or "B-1" zone, a side building setback of not less than six feet shall be provided. - (vi) Rear building setback.
+20 feet. - (vii) Residential setback.
+Effective November 8, 2006, where a non-residential building abuts a one or two family use or zoning district, the setback from the one or two family property line shall be at least 20 feet plus one foot for each foot of building height over 20 feet. - (viii) Lot depth.
+100 feet. - (ix) Parking.
+See Section 5.1 for other permitted uses' parking. - (2) One family dwellings. - (i) Height.
+45 feet. - (ii) Front building setback.
+25 feet. - (iii) Rear building setback.
+20 feet. - (iv) Side building setback.
+There shall be a side building setback on each side of a building not less than five feet in width.
+Buildings on corner lots shall have 15-foot side building setbacks adjacent to the street where the rear lot lines of the corner lots coincide with the rear lot lines of the adjacent lots.
+Buildings on corner lots shall have 25-foot side building setbacks adjacent to the street where the rear lot lines of the corner lots coincide with the side lot lines of the adjacent lots. - (v) Garage setback.
+Where a driveway is located in front of a garage, the garage shall be setback 20 feet from the right-of-way or the driveway to the garage shall be at least 20 feet long to provide enough space for a vehicle to park without overhanging into the right-of-way, if the garage door is closed.
+(See Illustration 8 in Sec.
+5.1-1) - (vi) Width of lot.
+The minimum width of an interior lot shall be 60 feet and the minimum width of a corner lot shall be 70 feet, provided that where a lot has less width than herein required, and such lot was in separate ownership prior to September 25, 1967, this requirement will not prohibit the erection of a one-family dwelling.